malthe/ugandasms/docs/api.rst

         The time a message was received.

   .. autoclass:: Incoming
-     :members:   handle, parse, reply

-     .. attribute:: erroneous

-        Indicates whether this message was marked as erroneous during parsing.

-     .. attribute:: replies
+     .. attribute:: forms

-        Relation to the replies given for this message.
+        The forms that resulted from this message.

   .. autoclass:: Outgoing
      :members:   delivered, sent